 I am a Lecturer and Chancellor's Fellow in the School of Government & Public Policy at the University of Strathclyde.
 Before moving to Glasgow in 2017, I was a Max Weber Fellow at the European University Institute in Florence and a postdoctoral researcher at the University of Copenhagen on the project GovLis.
-I received my DPhil from the University of Oxford, where I was a member of Nuffield College.
+I received my DPhil from the University of Oxford (Nuffield College).
 I also hold an MSc in Comparative Politics (Democracy) from the London School of Economics and Political Science and a BA in Integrated Social Sciences from Jacobs University Bremen.

 My research interests are at the intersection between comparative politics and political behaviour.
-I apply quantitative methods in my analyses and focus predominantly on Europe.
-Most of my work follows one of three broad themes:
+I use quantitative methods and focus predominantly on Europe.
+My work is structured around three main themes.

 3) Policy representation in Europe